 - If so, click the “Request access” button, fill out the form, and hit the “Submit” button.
 The current owner will have 3-7 days to respond to your request.

-If the owner approves your request you will receive an email notification, and you can manage the newly-owned listing on your GMB page.
-If a request is denied, you’ll still receive an email and notification when you sign in to GMB.
-You can still suggest edits to the listing to help the business or appeal the request to Google.
+If the owner approves your request, you will receive an email notification, and you can manage the newly-owned listing using Google My Business.
+If a request is denied, you’ll still receive an email and notification when you sign into GMB.
+You can also appeal the request to Google.